Naspwon/yolo/README.md

-## YOLO Application Containerization with Docker
+## YOLO Application Containerization with Docker, Ansible, Terraform
 Overview
 This project demonstrates the containerization of an e-commerce web application using Docker and Docker Compose.
 The backend connects to a MongoDB database, and the frontend.
 The database, backend, and frontend are all run in separate containers orchestrated using Docker Compose.